 Our maritime injury attorneys can work with you to determine your long-term prognosis, and investigate whether the shipowner was aware of the dangerous condition aboard the vessel that led to your accident.
 We gather all the evidence necessary for your Jones Act claim and fight on your behalf while you continue your recovery.

-If you or a loved one has been injured while performing maritime work, our attorneys can help you secure all that you are owed under the law.
+If you or a loved one has been injured while performing maritime work, our maritime injury attorneys can help you secure all that you are owed under the law.
 Call 1-800-3-MAY-DAY today to set up your initial consultation, or download your complimentary copy of Are You a Seaman Injured in a Maritime Accident?
 Know Your Rights.